 Aerobic exercise, such as walking, jogging, biking, or swimming, has increased dopamine levels.
 Speak with your healthcare provider before beginning any exercise routine, including strength training exercises such as weight lifting or body weight training exercises.
 These activities have the potential to boost dopamine levels.
 This will ensure the exercise program is safe and suitable for your needs.

-I hope you now understand how crucial exercise is for people with parkinson's disease.
+I hope this helps in understanding crucial exercise is for people with Parkinson's disease.
 It can help manage the symptoms effectively and should be essential to their overall management plan.
 However, it is essential to consult a healthcare provider before starting any intense exercise routine to ensure its safety and suitability.